elemel/fungeoneer/docs/chapters/08/ledger-lines.md

 Whenever you step onto an S-getter tile, get the stack size as a number, then push that number onto the stack.
 For an S-setter tile, pop a number from the stack, then set the stack size to that number.

-After how many steps do you leave the dungeon?
+After how many ticks do you leave the dungeon?

 From here, you can [continue to the answer](../../answers/chapters/08/ledger-lines.md).